 - Afraid that your I²C connection may go wrong?
 Do you want to avoid the painful debugging?
 Well, this I²CDriver right here makes I²C much more user-friendly and it can prevent just that.

 Introduction to SPI on Arduino

-- Compared to UART and I2C, it is the fastest communication peripheral with a 8Mbits or more data transmission rates.
+- Compared to UART and I2C, it is the fastest communication peripheral with an 8Mbits or more data transmission rates.

 - It is typically faster due to its simple protocol.
 Data/clock lines are shared between devices and each device will require a unique address wire

-- SPI are used in places where speed is important like SD cards, display modules or when info updates and changes quickly like thermometers.
+- SPI is used in places where speed is important like SD cards, display modules or when info updates and changes quickly like thermometers.

 - However, SPI can only be used with a single master device which is an Arduino with a maximum of 4 slave devices.